AUNGSU MOSTAFIZ:

 Harbor, Hawaii, on December 7, 1941.
 After almost 4 years of war,

-Harbor on September 2, 1945 .
+Harbor September 2, 1945 .
 As a result of World

 were occupied by the U.S.S.R.; and the United